COSMO-ORG/fieldextra-wiki/Planning.md

        > Load balance optimization
        (note that load balance and memory footprint optimization can also be achieved by using temporary files for temporal reduction)
-     + [with CSCS support] I/O optimization, im memory communication
+     + [with CSCS support] I/O optimization, in memory communication
        > Some possibilities :
          - In-memory communication using a NetCDF framework available at CSCS (require to implement NetCDF input, which would be a side benefit)